albertoriva/mirror/README.md

  * If a directory in the file list does not exist locally, it is created;
  * If a file in the file list does not exist locally, or if the remote version is newer than the local version, the file is downloaded;
  * A message is printed to standard output showing whether the download was successful.

+## Security

+If the repository directory on the server is protected through Basic authentication, the client will need to provide username and password when submitting its requests.
+This can be done in two different ways:

+* Specify username and password on the command-line, using the -u and -p options;
+* Write username and password in the configuration file, using the /username/ and /password/ directives.

  ## Bugs, limitations, wishlist

  * Python2 only for now.
  * If a download fails, there's basically no way to know why.
- * Support for Basic authentication is coming soon (command-line options are already present, but currently unused).
-In the meantime, an easy way of providing (very limited) security is to use a non-standard name for the file list.
+ * Security is based on Basic authentication, which is not terribly strong.
+Another easy way of providing (very limited) security is to use a non-standard name for the file list.
 That way, only someone who knows the name you used will be able to mirror the files in the repository.
  * No way to commit changes to the server, and no support for file versions.
 Use svn or git if you need that!